croqueue/pinkytoe/README.md

-# pinkytoe
+# libpinkytoe
 _Note: This library is pre-release and is not stable_ A simple and portable Tic-Tac-Toe implementation (C++17).
 This library is intended to be equally usable by C++ programmers working in userland or bare-metal.

 ## Purpose